Special Educational Needs Information Report

 Some schools use the title Special Needs Coordinator or SENCO.
-At John Stainer we use the title Inclusion Manager.
-The name of our Inclusion Manager is Michael Riddle.
+At John Stainer we use the title Inclusion Leader.
+The name of our Inclusion Leader is Michael Riddle.
 He can be contacted by arranging an appointment through the school office, calling on 020 7639 0482, or you can email email@example.com

 What is our approach to teaching children with SEND?